lyannaliu/lyannaliu.github.io/descriptionofdata.md

     pickle.dump(detailed_test_playlists, f)
 ```

 The next question we needed to answer was how to turn completely categorical data with too many variables to 1-hot encode into preferably numerical data that could be ingested by a model.
+For example, the artist category contains hundreds of thousands of artists to 1-hot encode would mean hundreds of thousands binary variables for each track.

 We began by exploring the concept of calculating total counts of songs, artists, and albums from the training set as potential attributes for a track.